mborik/SAA1099Tracker/doc/readme.txt

   releasable flag which leads to play the rest of sample data after the loop section if note was released in the tracklist.

-~ Ornaments can modulate every tick of the sample by exact number of halftones up or down.
-It should be used for false-chords and special trill effects.
+~ Ornaments can transpose every tick of the sample by exact number of halftones up or down.
+It could be used for false-chords and special trill effects.

 == BASIC HARDWARE SPECIFICATIONS AND LIMITATIONS FOR MUSICIANS ================